-- 137. (1) A regulated financial service provider that does not approve a personal consumer's formal application for credit shall provide to the personal consumer the reasons why the credit was not approved. - (2) For the purposes of paragraph (1), the regulated financial service provider shall - (a) offer to provide the reasons on paper or on another durable medium, - (b) if requested by the personal consumer, provide the reasons on paper or on another durable medium, and - (c) provide the reasons on paper or on another durable medium within 10 working days of such request.
+- 135. (1) A regulated entity that does not approve a personal consumer's formal application for credit shall provide to the personal consumer the reasons why the credit was not approved. - (2) For the purposes of paragraph (1), the regulated entity shall - (a) offer to provide the reasons on paper or on another durable medium, - (b) if requested by the personal consumer, provide the reasons on paper or on another durable medium, and - (c) provide the reasons on paper or on another durable medium within 10 working days of such request.

-Worked examples to be provided for personal consumers regarding fixed interest rates
+Information to be provided to personal consumers regarding early redemption charge

-- 138. (1) Paragraph (2) applies where a regulated financial service provider - - (a) offers credit on a fixed interest rate to a personal consumer, or - (b) offers a personal consumer the option to fix their interest rate or to switch to a fixed interest rate, in respect of an existing credit agreement with the personal consumer. - (2) In the circumstances referred to in paragraph (1), a regulated financial service provider shall provide in its credit documentation a worked example, specific to the personal consumer, of the early redemption charge in monetary terms, and details in relation to the calculation of this charge.
+- 136. (1) Paragraph (2) applies where a regulated entity - - (a) offers credit on a fixed interest rate to a personal consumer, or - (b) offers a personal consumer the option to fix their interest rate or to switch to a fixed interest rate, in respect of an existing credit agreement with the personal consumer. - (2) In the circumstances referred to in paragraph (1), a regulated entity shall provide in its credit documentation a worked example, specific to the personal consumer, of the early redemption charge in monetary terms, and details in relation to the calculation of this charge.

-Information to be provided on guarantee documentation
+Information to be provided on guarantee documentation where offering credit to personal consumers

-- 139. Where a regulated financial service provider offers credit to a personal consumer subject to provision of a guarantee, the regulated financial service provider shall ensure that the guarantee documentation - (a) clearly specifies the obligations of the guarantor in respect of the credit, and - (b) contains a warning statement in the following format: - "Warning: As a guarantor of this credit, you will have to pay off any outstanding debt amount, the interest and all associated charges up to the level of your guarantee if the borrower(s) do(es) not.
-Before you sign this guarantee you should get independent legal advice."
+- 137. Where a regulated entity offers credit to a personal consumer subject to provision of a guarantee, the regulated entity shall ensure that the guarantee documentation - (a) clearly specifies the obligations of the guarantor in respect of the credit, and - (b) contains a warning statement in the following format: - "Warning: As a guarantor of this credit, you will have to pay off any outstanding debt amount, the interest and all associated charges up to the level of your guarantee if the borrower(s) do(es) not.
+Before you sign this guarantee you should get independent legal or financial advice."